On Pharisees and Outcasts

-Maybe they were more open to Jesus’ words of love, acceptance and healing because of the very fact that they were outcasts—because they had been brushed aside by so many—even by the religious group who was supposed to be leading the way in treating others the way God desired.
-Instead they excluded them by labeling them and by setting up endless standards for holiness that were based on outward behavior more than on a true change of heart.
+Maybe they were more open to Jesus’ words of love, acceptance, and healing because of the very fact that they were outcasts—because they had been brushed aside by so many—even by the religious group who was supposed to be leading the way in treating others the way God desired.
+Instead, the religious excluded them by labeling them and by setting up endless standards for holiness that were based on outward behavior more than on a true change of heart.

 Maybe the religious bunch had a harder time accepting what Jesus said because they had God all figured out—and Jesus’ words challenged many notions they had about how God acted and would not act.

 Maybe they also had notions about what kind of life they deserved—or what kind of reward for their piety they deserved.

 Maybe the religious were closed off or less receptive because Jesus represented an ACCURATE face of God—not a version of God that kept the outwardly religious comfortable while they had no true heart after God.

 Jesus was the full disclosure of God to humanity.
 He was not words to be scrutinized and debated.
 He was God in the flesh—one who lived so radically after God’s own heart—and whose life was such a strong contradiction to the life of the average religious leader that it threatened them...threatened their status...their livelihood… their self-worth, even.